 FERPA: Family Educational Rights and Privacy Act

 full time, full-time, part time, part-time: Hyphenate when used as a compound modifier.
-She works full time.
-She is a full-time employee.
+She attends college full time.
+She is a full-time student.
+Use suspensive hyphenation in cases such as "both full- and part-time students."

-GED: Stands for general educational development; GED is acceptable on first reference but it is an adjective and must be followed by "degree" or "diploma."
+GED®: Stands for general educational development; GED® is acceptable on first reference but it is an adjective and must be followed by "credential" or "diploma" and be used with the registered trademark symbol.

 health care: two words